Philosophy (PHIL)

 PHIL 2010 Introduction to Cognitive Science (3 credits)

-An introduction to the interdisciplinary study of the mind, drawing on and integrating concepts and tools from disciplines such as psychology, artificial intelligence, philosophy, linguistics, anthropology and others.
+Introduces the interdisciplinary study of the mind, drawing on and integrating concepts and tools from disciplines such as psychology, artificial intelligence, philosophy, linguistics, anthropology and others.
 Asks foundational questions in cognitive science and examines how the various disciplines that comprise the field come together to offer a framework for an investigation into the fundamentals of cognition.
 Same as INCG 2010.

 Level of Study: Undergraduate